upcontent/UpContent-Marketing/content/post/utilizing-twitter.md

 If you plan on participating in a Twitter chat, you will want to check out a few resources to save your sanity.
 Twitter chats move FAST, especially when there are a lot of participants.
 We recommend using a platform like [Tweetdeck](http://www.tweetdeck.com), [Hootsuite](http://www.hootsuite.com), or [Tweetchat](http://tweetchat.com/) where you can input the hashtag and watch the feed live.
 We also like to keep another tab open with the host’s Twitter profile open because sometimes the questions can get lost in the live feed.
 That way we’re always replying to questions in a timely fashion, while maintaining our side conversations in Tweetdeck.

-Buffer shared some advantageous tips and tricks on [navigating through a Twitter chat](https://blog.bufferapp.com/twitter-chat-101), but our biggest tip to share is to focus on making connections with 1-3 people throughout the chat; otherwise, you’ll spread yourself too thin.
+We shared some advantageous tips and tricks on [navigating through a Twitter chat](/post/twitter-chat-strategy), but our biggest tip to share is to focus on making connections with 1-3 people throughout the chat; otherwise, you’ll spread yourself too thin.

 ## <a name="brandVoice"></a> Use Your Voice